Curry

 Did You Know?

-- 2.Turmeric, the cornerstone of most curry powders, has been used in traditional Ayurvedic medicine for over 4,000 years and is gaining recognition in modern medical research for anti-inflammatory properties comparable to some pharmaceutical medications
+- 2.Turmeric, the primary curry ingredient, has been used in Indian Ayurvedic medicine for over 4,000 years and contains curcumin, which is the subject of thousands of modern scientific studies for anti-inflammatory properties

 Plating Guidance